SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ## Messaging using external JNDI server lookup

-The previous section has described how the "ExtJndiImport" sample can be used to create JNDI entries for a Solace JMS ConnectionFactory and a Queue in the external JNDI server.
+The previous section described how the "ExtJndiImport" sample can be used to create JNDI entries for a Solace JMS ConnectionFactory and a Queue in the external JNDI server.

-The "ExtJndiTest" sample will look up these JNDI entries to connect to the Solace message router and send or receive messages.
+The "ExtJndiTest" sample will look up these JNDI entries to connect to the message broker and send or receive messages.

-The code consists of all familiar building blocks from earlier sections of this tutorial and the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial:
+The code consists of the building blocks from earlier sections of this tutorial and the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial:

 - Create the LDAP Initial Context to the external JNDI server
 - Lookup the connection factory and queue destination by names and create the Solace JMS ConnectionFactory and Queue JMS objects
-- Create a JMS connection to the Solace message broker using the JMS ConnectionFactory
+- Create a JMS connection to the message broker using the JMS ConnectionFactory
 - Create a JMS session, MessageProducer and MessageConsumer
 - Send a message using the MessageProducer and wait for the MessageConsumer to receive it